As cold weather arrives, U.S. states see record increases in COVID-19 cases

 On Saturday alone, four states - Kentucky, Minnesota, Montana and Wisconsin - saw record increases in new cases and nationally nearly 49,000 new infections were reported, the highest for a Saturday in seven weeks, according to a Reuters analysis.
 Kansas, Nebraska, New Hampshire, South Dakota and Wyoming also set new records for cases last week.

-Daytime highs in many of these states are now in the 50s Fahrenheit (10 Celsius).
+New York is one of only 18 states where cases have not risen greatly over the past two weeks, according to a Reuters analysis.
+However, New York City Mayor Bill de Blasio said on Sunday he is moving to shut non-essential businesses as well as schools in nine neighborhoods, starting on Wednesday.
+The lockdown would require the governor’s approval.

 Health experts have long warned that colder temperatures driving people inside could promote the spread of the virus.
+Daytime highs in the upper Midwest are now in the 50s Fahrenheit (10 Celsius).

 Montana has reported record numbers of new cases for three out of the last four days and also has a record number of COVID-19 patients in its hospitals.